OP Financial Group

 All forward-looking statements in this Interim Report expressing the management's expectations, beliefs, estimates, forecasts, projections and assumptions are based on the current view on developments in the economy, and actual results may differ materially from those expressed in the forward-looking statements.

-OP Financial Group's financial performance will be presented to the media by President and Group Chief Executive Officer Timo Ritakallio via a webcast on 28 April 2021 at 11am.
+OP Financial Group's financial performance will be presented to the media by President and Group Chief Executive Officer Timo Ritakallio in a press conference on 4 May 2022 at 11am at Gebhardinaukio 1, Vallila, Helsinki.

 Media enquiries: OP Corporate Communications, tel. +358 10 252 8719, firstname.lastname@example.org